akshaya0704/Exploratory-Analysis-on-Movie-dataset/README.md

 Group Members: Akshaya Ramanathan, Ramita Shinde, Rutuja Phatak

 Introduction:
-The data set I chose is Movie dataset.
+The data set we chose is Movie dataset.
 You can find this dataset easily from kaggle.
 -->Here are some notes and comments about this datasets : This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
 -->Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.